chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 have [lost](/2024/the-case-for-a-new-institution/#enclosure-of-attention).
 For
 companies, Open Source is about cost savings and brand equity.
 That's fine.
-For humans, Open Source is about autonomy, creativity, and free-spirited collaboration within a like-minded community.
+For humans, Open Source is about autonomy, creativity, and free-spirited collaboration within a welcoming community.
 It's wonderful when companies employ maintainers, _and_ we need to sustain a significant indy maintainer contingent in the Open Source community.
 We need to fix the XKCD pic with many more small blocks, not one big one.